ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 ## Update Race Manager Client Script

-We need to add the 2 text objects created in the previous section for best time and last time as custom properties on the **Race_Manager_Client** script.
+We need to add the 2 text objects created in the previous section for best time and last time as custom properties on the **RaceManager_Client** script.

 1. Drag and drop the **Best Time** text object onto the script as a new custom property and rename the new custom property to **bestTime**.
 2. Drag and drop the **Last Time** text object onto the script as a new custom property and rename the new custom property to **lastTime**.